ktoso/rx-wiki/Alphabetical-List-of-Observable-Operators.md

 * [**`create( )`**](Creating-Observables#wiki-create) — create an Observable from scratch by means of a function
 * [**`debounce( )`**](Filtering-Observables#wiki-throttlewithtimeout-or-debounce) — only emit an item from the source Observable after a particular timespan has passed without the Observable emitting any other items
 * [**`defaultIfEmpty( )`**](Conditional-and-Boolean-Operators#wiki-defaultifempty) — emit items from the source Observable, or emit a default item if the source Observable completes after emitting no items
-* [**`defer( )`**](Creating-Observables#wiki-defer) — do not create the Observable until an Observer subscribes; create a fresh Observable on each subscription
+* [**`defer( )`**](Creating-Observables#wiki-defer) — do not create the Observable until a Subscriber subscribes; create a fresh Observable on each subscription
-* [**`deferFuture( )`**](Async-Operators#wiki-deferfuture) — convert a Future that returns an Observable into an Observable, but do not attempt to get the Observable that the Future returns until an Observer subscribes
+* [**`deferFuture( )`**](Async-Operators#wiki-deferfuture) — convert a Future that returns an Observable into an Observable, but do not attempt to get the Observable that the Future returns until a Subscriber subscribes
-* [**`deferCancellableFuture( )`**](Async-Operators#wiki-fromcancellablefuture-startcancellablefuture-and-defercancellablefuture-) — convert a Future that returns an Observable into an Observable in a way that monitors the subscription status of the Observable to determine whether to halt work on the Future, but do not attempt to get the returned Observable until an Observer subscribes
+* [**`deferCancellableFuture( )`**](Async-Operators#wiki-fromcancellablefuture-startcancellablefuture-and-defercancellablefuture-) — convert a Future that returns an Observable into an Observable in a way that monitors the subscription status of the Observable to determine whether to halt work on the Future, but do not attempt to get the returned Observable until a Subscriber subscribes
 * [**`delay( )`**](Observable-Utility-Operators#wiki-delay) — shift the emissions from an Observable forward in time by a specified amount
 * [**`dematerialize( )`**](Observable-Utility-Operators#wiki-dematerialize) — convert a materialized Observable back into its non-materialized form
 * [**`distinct( )`**](Filtering-Observables#wiki-distinct) — suppress duplicate items emitted by the source Observable